Taylor Coutu: Early life and amateur career

 National Golf Coaches Association (NGCA) First-Team All-American in both 2006 and 2007.

 Professional career

-Leon qualified for the Futures Tour while still an amateur in 2005.
-She turned professional in June 2007, and won two of the eight tournaments she entered that year on the Futures Tour, finishing high enough on the 2007 Futures Tour money list to earn non-exempt status on the LPGA Tour for the 2008 season.
+In 2007, she turned professional.
+She won two of the eight tournaments she entered that year on the Futures Tour, finishing high enough on the 2007 Futures Tour money list to earn non-exempt status on the LPGA Tour for the 2008 season.
 She entered LPGA Qualifying school in December 2008 in an attempt to earn full-time playing status for 2009.
 Finishing tied for 40th in the tournament, she missed the top-20th place cut-off finish necessary to earn a fully exempt Tour card.
 She retains playing membership on the Futures Tour as well as limited status on the LPGA Tour for the 2009 season.

 In 2008, Leon signed an endorsement deal with Brooks Brothers, becoming the company's first-ever female brand ambassador for the Brooks Brothers Country Club Collection.